Courthouse in Malaysia

 How can I find an English-speaking lawyer?

-Are drugs really so severely punished?
+Are drugs really punished so severely?

 What is the "Whistleblowing" system?

-Are the courts impartial for foreigners?
+Are the courts impartial towards foreigners?

 Does Islamic law apply to non-Muslims?